-Summary: Developing a written policy to address the recovery of ICU patients helps resolve the criteria for transferring critical patients from OR to ICU and/or PACU.
+In summary: In determining guidelines for the recovery of ICU and ventilated patients, collaboration between the nursing department, the anesthesia department, the medical department, and administration is essential to establish clear expectations.
+Developing a written policy to address the recovery of ICU patients helps resolve the criteria for transferring critical patients from OR to ICU and/or PACU.
 An existing policy promotes open communication and helps guide caregivers in determining the safest and best patient placement.